 In 1988 Steve planted six acres of grapes on his own property in Carneros, Napa Valley; four acres of Chardonnay and two acres of Pinot Noir.
 In 2010, Steve leased an adjoining Pinot Noir vineyard which he also manages.

 Steve sold the Chardonnay and Pinot Noir grapes to Macrostie Winery for 16 years.
 Following Macrostie, the Beresini Chardonnay grapes were sold to Staglin Family Vineyards and Tor Kenward Family Wines.
-As of the 2014 harvest, Tor Kenward Family Wines is the exclusive buyer of the Beresini Chardonnay grapes.
+As of the 2014 harvest, Tor Kenward Family Wines is the exclusive buyer of the Beresini Chardonnay grapes for its highly-rated single vineyard, Torchiana.

-A little over one acre of the Pinot Noir grapes were sold to other wineries through 2014.
-Now all of the Pinot Noir grapes are used exclusively for the Beresini Pinot Noir.
+A little over one acre of the Pinot Noir grapes were sold to other wineries through 2014, and currently the 777 clone of the Pinot Noir grapes are under contract to Blue Farm Winery (Anne Moller-Racke) and Gustavo Wines (Gustavo Brambila).
+The balance of the Pinot Noir grapes are for the production of the Beresini Pinot Noir.

-Debra Beresini has been working with the family business for over 13 years.
+Debra Beresini has been working with the family business for over 15 years.
 With her background in venture capital, banking and emerging companies, her skills are a good complement to Steve’s skills.
 In 2013, she was named one of the “100 Most Influential Women in Silicon Valley” by the Silicon Valley Business Journal.
 Debra is responsible for all operational aspects of Black Dog Ranch including sales and marketing.
+Her favorite task, though, is as the official wine taster!